nickeyou0052/Roddy-Nickey.github.io/index.md

 ### MBCI Real Estate

-ounty Parcel Maps are useful for property owners, real estate agents, surveyors, and government officials to determine ownership, boundaries, and other characteristics of land within a specific county.
+County Parcel Maps are useful for property owners, real estate agents, surveyors, and government officials to determine ownership, boundaries, and other characteristics of land within a specific county.
 <img src="images/parcel.jpg?raw=true"/>

 ---